Cattux/Voron-Legacy-Duplicator-i3/README.md

 ![Mock-up Design of Voron Legacy Duplicator i3](images/Legacy-Duplicator-i3.png)

-This project is still a work in progress and has not actually been physically made, please use any information found here at your own discretion.
+This project is still a work in progress.
+THe printer has been physically assembled but is still getting some config tweaks and tuning done.
+Please use any information found here at your own discretion.

 The plan for this project is to upcycle my Monoprice Maker Select 3D into a Voron Legacy, but should work for any Wanhao Duplicator i3 clones.
 The "plus" models will have additonal work for electronics but is out of scope since I do not have that model.
 Below are the goals this project is working towards or the "mission statement":